Giant Pacific octopus: Toxins

 Researchers have found high concentrations of heavy metals and PCBs in tissues and digestive glands, which may have come from these octopus' preferred prey, the red rock crab (Cancer productus).
 These crabs bury themselves in contaminated sediments and eat prey that live nearby.
 What effects these toxins have on octopuses are unknown, but other exposed animals have been known to show liver damage, changes in immune systems, and death.

 Effects on other trophic levels

 Potential changes in octopus populations will affect upper and lower trophic levels.
 Lower trophic levels include all prey items, and may fluctuate inversely with octopus abundance.
 Higher trophic levels include all predators of octopuses, and may fluctuate with octopus abundance, although many may prey upon a variety of organisms.
 Protection of other threatened species may affect octopus populations (the sea otter, for example), as they may rely on octopuses for food.
 Some research suggests that fishing other species has aided octopus populations, by taking out predators and competitors.

-RNA editing

-Some octopuses exhibit the ability to alter speeds of sodium and potassium ion movement across cell membranes, allowing them to live in very cold water.
-Researchers at the University of Puerto Rico's Institute of Neurobiology have found that they have altered protein synthesis, and can speed up production of potassium channels in cold water to keep up with sodium ion exchange.
-They are now looking into whether individuals can alter their protein synthesis in response to changing temperatures, or if this change occurs species-wide, over long-term adaptations.
-If changes are possible by the individual, these octopuses might be able to adapt quickly to changing climate scenarios.